topheman/webassembly-component-model-experiments/README.md

   - parse the command
   - dispatch the command to the plugin(s) if needed (run the `run`, `man` functions of the plugins via the [`host-api`](./wit/host-api.wit) interface)
   - display the result

-You can pass the `--dir` argument to specify the directory to be preopened.
-By default, it will be the current directory.
-You can pass the `--debug` argument to run the host in debug mode.

 Other example: